Mikiah Herbert Harrigan

-Mikiah "Kiki" Herbert Harrigan (born 21 August 1998) is a British professional basketball player who is currently a free agent.
+Mikiah "Kiki" Herbert Harrigan (born 21 August 1998) is a British professional basketball player who plays for Elitzur Ramla of the Israeli Women's Basketball Premier League.
 She played college basketball for the South Carolina Gamecocks and was selected sixth overall by the Minnesota Lynx in the 2020 WNBA draft.

 College career

 Herbert Harrigan finished her career second in blocked shots in the Gamecocks' program history.
 She joined Alaina Coates and A'ja Wilson as the only Gamecocks to amass over 1,000 points and 200 blocks in their careers.
 She averaged 13.1 points and 5.6 rebounds per game as a senior, while shooting 50.6% overall and 43.5% on three-pointers.
 Herbert Harrigan earned the nickname “Mad Kiki’’ for her effort on defense.